2003 attack on Karbala: Engagement

 The 31 AH-64 Apaches of the 11th Attack Helicopter Regiment took off from Tactical Assembly Area Vicksburg, which was inside Objective Rams.
 One Apache crashed immediately after takeoff when its pilot became disoriented.
 When the Apaches turned north toward Karbala, signals intelligence picked up over 50 Iraqi cell phone calls alerting the Iraqi forward units of their approach.
 As the helicopters came within range, the Iraqis signaled their troops to open fire by turning off the city's power grid for several seconds.
-Ground troops then opened up with a barrage of PKM, NSV, 23mm, and 57mm fire.
+Ground troops then opened up with a barrage of PKM, NSV, ZU-23-2, and AZP S-60 fire.

 Lieutenant Jason King, gunner of Apache "Palerider 1-6", was hit by AKM fire in the neck and suffered a severe hemorrhage, but he never lost consciousness.
 He was later evacuated to Germany for surgery and returned to his unit a few weeks later.
 The helicopters scattered in search of the Medina Division, but were hampered by poor intelligence.

 Apache "Vampire 1-2", flown by Warrant Officers David S. Williams and Ronald D. Young Jr., was forced down into a marsh after gunfire severed its hydraulics.
 Its radio was also hit, preventing communication with the other helicopters.
 Attempting to flee the crash scene, both men swam down a canal, but were captured by armed civilians.
 The Iraqi government would later show the helicopter on TV and claim that it had been shot down by a farmer with a Brno rifle; however due to the high volume of anti-aircraft fire and the armor of the Apache, it is unlikely that a bolt-action rifle was responsible.

 The Apaches turned back for Tactical Assembly Area Vicksburg after a half-hour of combat.
 Most were without functioning navigation equipment.
 At least two narrowly avoided a mid-air collision.
 Post-battle analysis indicated the American gunships were targeted in a deliberately planned ambush with cannon fire, RPGs, and small-arms all emanating from camouflaged fire teams.